day8/re-frame/README.md

 Generally, when the user manipulates the GUI, the state of the application changes.
 In our case, that means the `app-db` will change.
 After all, it **is** the state.
 And the DOM presented to the user is a function of that state.

-So that tends to be the cycle:  DOM events dispatch, handlers manage them, which  cause `app-db` changes, which then cause a re-render, and the users sees something different.
+So that tends to be the cycle:
+  1. the user clicks something which causes DOM events to be dispatched,
+  2. handlers manage the events
+  3. and cause `app-db` changes
+  4. which then cause a re-render
+  5. the users sees something different.
+  6. goto #1

 That's our water cycle.

 Because handlers are that part of the system which does `app-db` mutation, you could almost imagine them as a "stored procedures" on a